 jewish cambridge

-Congregation Eitz Chaim is an egalitarian, non-denominational Jewish congregation and children's religious school located in Cambridgeport.
-In addition to their own weekly Friday night services, they host the Cambridge Minyan's Shabbat morning davening.
+Congregation Eitz Chayim is an egalitarian, non-denominational Jewish congregation and children's religious school located in Cambridgeport.

 Chabad House at Harvard has regular classes, Shabbat meals, and a tradition of warm hospitality.

-Harvard Hillel is home to several minyanim during the academic year, a kosher dining hall, a weekly Beit Midrash and Jewish library, and much more.
+Harvard Hillel is home to several minyanim during the academic year, a kosher dining hall, a Jewish library, and much more.

-Minyan Tehillah is unique in Boston, and one of only a handful of congregations across the country that combine an egalitarian Torah service with davening led by men and a mechitzah (divider) separating men and women.
+Minyan Tehillah is one of a handful of congregations across the country where some portions of davening and the Torah service are led by men and others portions are led by women, with a mechitzah (divider) separating men and women.
 Tehillah also co-sponsors some holiday events with the Cambridge Minyan - stay tuned for details about Purim and other chagim.

-Temple Beth Shalom (better known as the Tremont Street Shul) is a traditional Jewish synagogue located near Central Square that is home to both an egalitarian and a traditional minyan.
-They have a sit-down Kiddush lunch every week, and were the hosts for last year's well-attended community Shavuot tikkun and dinner, and a co-sponsored weekend of learning events relating to the situation in Darfur.
+Temple Beth Shalom (better known as the Tremont Street Shul) is a traditional Jewish synagogue located near Central Square that is home to both an egalitarian and an Orthodox minyan.
+They have a sit-down Kiddush lunch every week, and they host one of the community's liveliest Simchat Torah celebrations.

 "Greater Cambridge"